 I recently had a brutally honest day.
 I was asked to review a new book coming out and write a blurb for the back cover.
 The title was something I was interested in, so I agreed.
 As I read along in a chapter about change, I came across the line.
 “Everyone knows that teachers, especially, are resistant to change.”
 Hold on!
-This book was written for educators– why dis them in the text?
-And who is “everyone” and why are teachers more resistant to change than anyone in in a different profession?
+This book was written for educators– why dis’ them in the text?
+And who is “everyone” and why are teachers more resistant to change than anyone in a different profession?
 I re-wrote the sentence to be less insulting.

 As I read on in the technology sections, the exemplar lessons were pretty much the lowest level of technology use.
 The assessments were used to inform instruction but did not gauge student acquisition of content knowledge at all.

 So, as I found things that I felt could be made better and more meaningful to the proposed audience, I jotted them down and included additional ideas, quotes, and links to resources..
-I sent them along to the editor with a note that I did not feel comfortable offering a blurb for the book because I did not believe in many of the tenets that were put forth.
-It was probably too late to do anything about the content, because the book looked like it was in its final form, but I felt compelled to do it
+I sent them along to the editor with a note stating I did not feel comfortable offering a blurb for the book because I did not believe in many of the tenets that were put forth.
+It was probably too late to do anything about the content, because the book looked like it was in its final form, but I felt compelled to do it.

 The same day, I was sent a lesson planning white paper that was released by a company.
 It was already on the Web.
 However, there were no author credentials on the pages and, since it was pedagogical in nature, I wanted to know that someone who was (or had been) a K-12 educator had written the piece.
 It was also a bit “preachy”, so I reworked one of the paragraphs to something a bit different, without changing the content.
 I sent my thoughts along to them.

-I guess the point is, in education, where others sometimes tell us things we don’t agree with or we feel would never work in a regular classroom setting, it is up to you to give constructive feedback when you see something that you don’t like or don’t agree with.
+I guess the point is, in education, where others sometimes tell us things we don’t agree with or we feel would never work in a regular classroom setting, it is up to us to give constructive feedback when you see something that you don’t like or don’t agree with.

 Here are some links about constructive feedback and criticism.
-Most are not directly related to education or even the online realm, but you will garner some good ideas.
+Most are not directly related to education or even the online realm, but you should garner some good ideas.
 As with anything you are passionate about, you need to wait a few minutes before posting a bit of constructive feedback to someone else.
 Passion in print comes across differently than passion in person, so you have to plan your responses carefully.
 Write a draft, look it over, take a walk, and then push the send button.

-- 5 Tips for Improving Constructive Criticism
+- 5 Tips to Providing Good Constructive Criticism

 - Peers Working in the Open